Alerts: Spaceport's Event System

 close(String reason) |

-Close with a reason message |
+Close with status 1000 and a reason message |

 ## Base Result (Custom Events)

 For custom events or simpler built-in events, you'll receive the base Result class.
-This has fewer helper methods

 @Alert('on user registered')